Rinzii/ccmath/README.md

 ## License

-ccmath is distributed under the MIT License.
+CCMath is distributed under the MIT License.
 See the LICENSE file for more information.